Skip to main content

 Frequently Asked Questions

-- How much does a Streatham property renovation cost?
+What does a Streatham property renovation involve?

-- Edwardian terrace renovation around Streatham Hill runs £90,000-£160,000 depending on size and specification.
-1930s semi renovation around Streatham Common and Streatham Vale runs £100,000-£170,000.
-Combined renovation plus loft conversion runs £140,000-£230,000 for a single coordinated project.
-Internal wall insulation on solid Edwardian walls is £120-£180 per square metre.
-Cavity-wall insulation on 1930s semis is £1,200-£2,000 for the whole property.
-Fixed-price contract before any work starts.
+It depends on the property.
+Edwardian terrace renovation around Streatham Hill is a full rewire to BS 7671, full replumb, structural opening-up of the ground floor, sash window restoration, lime plaster repairs, new kitchen and bathrooms, and complete decoration.
+1930s semi renovation around Streatham Common and Streatham Vale is a different specification because the construction is cavity-wall with suspended timber floors and concrete-tile roofs.
+Combined renovation plus loft conversion is the third pattern, used where a family needs a fourth or fifth bedroom run as a single coordinated project.
+Internal wall insulation on solid Edwardian walls and cavity-fill insulation on 1930s semis are both options we spec from the survey.
+Fixed-price contract confirmed after a free site visit, before any work starts.
 The price doesn't change unless the specification does.

-- How does the thermal upgrade differ between Streatham Edwardians and 1930s semis?
+How does the thermal upgrade differ between Streatham Edwardians and 1930s semis?

-- Does the Streatham Common conservation area restrict my renovation?
+Does the Streatham Common conservation area restrict my renovation?

-- Only on external alterations, not internal work.
+Only on external alterations, not internal work.
 The Streatham Common conservation area covers a substantial area south-east of the common including some of the larger period villas.
 Within it, front-facing changes (window replacement, render colour, roof material) need conservation review and Lambeth can refuse retrospective consent for inappropriate work.
 Internal renovations (rewire, replumb, structural opening-up, kitchen, bathrooms, plastering, decoration) are unaffected.
 Where original sash windows are being restored rather than replaced, the conservation team welcomes the approach.
 We check the boundary on the Lambeth planning portal at the survey before quoting any external work.

-- Why hire All Well for a Streatham property renovation?
+Why hire All Well for a Streatham property renovation?

 Get a Free Quote for Your Streatham Property Renovation